 - Late fees: £25 per day

-Asos has launched a rental service, including a range of 350 women's pieces such as dresses, jumpsuits and playsuits.
-Like M&S, it uses Hirestreet website to rent out its clothing (see more on Hirestreet above).
+Asos has launched a rental service, including women's pieces such as dresses, jumpsuits and playsuits.
+Like M&S, it uses the Hirestreet website to rent out its clothing (see more on Hirestreet above).

-Rental starts from £22 for an Asos star-print dress (retail price £70) or £25 for a wide-leg jumpsuit (retail price £55).
+Rental starts from £10 for an Asos floral midaxi dress (retail price £45) or £20 for a Topshop skirt (retail price £38).
 Prices are for four days and include a £5 rental fee.

 You can rent them for four, 10 or 30 days, and the rental fee covers delivery both ways.